Pool Materials 101: Shotcrete, Vinyl, and Fiberglass Pools

 What are concrete pools, or gunite pools?
 Shotcrete pools are an aggregate and Portland mortar mixture that is sprayed at high pressure through a hose.
 With this easy application, it’s no wonder it’s often used as a construction technique.
 This is the highest quality pool material on the market, offering consistency and quality.
 Shotcrete pools also deliver the most customization potential with endless options from vanishing edges, beach entries, and tanning areas.
 Shotcrete pools will be the most expensive selection and cost around $50,000-$100,000.
 Shotcrete pools will be the biggest and deepest pools because the material can handle more water.
 Moreover, shotcrete pools offer a limitless amount of designs and sizes.
 Shotcrete pools require high filtration and they require much more maintenance than fiberglass and vinyl lining pools.

 How Long Is The Installation Process?

 Each of these pools will also vary in construction time.
-Fiberglass pools usually have premade shells, so once the design is determined the installation process can take as little as 2-3 days.
+Fiberglass pools usually have pre-made shells.
+So once you finalize the design, the installation process can take as little as 2-3 days.
 The installers of vinyl lined pools need to create a custom vinyl lining for the pool, which takes anywhere from 6 to 8 weeks.
 Since shotcrete pools are built from the ground up, almost every step of a concrete pool allows for customization, when implementing them, they offer no shortcuts.
 Concrete pools can take between 2-4 months to complete.